KansasCityWomeninTechnology/LearningResources/glossary.md

 **Agile Method (of software development)** - A method commonly used today for software development which is characterized by a focus on rapid product delivery through the use of iterative multi-week periods, called "sprints" and a collaborative, rather than siloed, approach to team member roles.

+**A11Y** - “a11y”(often pronounced "A-one-one-Y", "A-eleven-Y", and liberally as "ally") stands for “accessibility.”
+It is a numeronym, with 11 representing the count of letters between the letter a and the letter y.

 **Application Programming Interface (API)** - A set of functions or methods used to access some functionality.

 **Architecture** - Rules & methods describing the organization, functionality and implementation of computer systems.